xTwo56/coinswap/docs/app demos/demo.md

 This guide will help you prepare your system for participating in the Coinswap Live Demo.
 Follow these steps carefully to ensure a smooth experience during the demonstration.

-> **NOTE**: The Coinswap apps currently only run on Unix-based systems. macOS is not supported yet.

 ## System Prerequisites

 ### Required Software